SrKoDes/scripts/docker/docker_networking.md

 >Back in Host Shell
 docker commit {container_id} ncat:v1.0
 ```
 From here, let's proceed.
-Create a container from the `ncat:v1.0` image, with the name `server01` on the network we just created `net01`.
+Create a container from the `ncat:v1.0` image, with the name `server01` on the network we just created, `net01`.
 After we've created and connected to the container, let's ping Google's primary DNS server to check for internet access:
 ```
 docker run -ti --name server01 --net net01 ncat:v1.0 bash